Britta Martin: Career

-Britta Martin studied sports science at the Technical University Munich.
+Britta Martin studied sports science at the Technical University of Munich.
 In the beginning she has been a cyclist.
 In her first triathlon season 2003 she won her first two competitions in the Munich region together with Faris Al-Sultan, winner of the Ironman World Championships two years later, as the fastest man on the podium.
 At the German half-iron Championships 2003 in Kulmbach, Bavaria, she finished seventh in the individual standings 36 min behind the winning Nina Kraft, who reached third at the Ironman World Championships two months later.
 Together with her team of her Munich triathlon club MRRC she became honored as runner-up.
 After two years of injury without competitions Britta Martin competed together with her team from MRRC Munich in the 2006 season of the Bavarian team circuit, where they became Bavarian team champion.
 Constantly injured from running, Britta Martin switched into cycling in 2007 and became member of the professional female cycling team Team Stuttgart.

 In 2007, she found herself racing in the Tour de Pakistan, where she met former New Zealand time trial champion and Olympic cyclist, Robin Reid.
 Both won the male and female sections of the event and have been together ever since.
 At the end of the year, she moved to her partner Robin Reid and is now living in Nelson, New Zealand.
 Since 2008 Britta Martin competes as a professional triathlete mainly at the Ironman distance for Nelson Triathlon Club and her main sponsor Tineli, a local manufacturer of cycle clothing.

 Her victory in December at the Half-Ironman Taupo follows three months later on the same place her debut on the Ironman distance 2009 with the eighth place.
 One year later, same race, she is about ten minutes faster and reaches fifth place.
 Again three month later at the Mediterranean Sea she reaches fourth at the Ironman France, the next try at the same event one year later in 2011 then - with stress fracture in her foot during the race - third place at Ironman France in Nice.
 Again six months later Britta Martin is second about three minutes behind Gina Crawford at Challenge Wanaka.